jtarchie/github-pullrequest-resource/README.md

 * `api_endpoint`: *Optional.* If the repository is located on a GitHub Enterprise instance you need to specify the base api endpoint (e.g. "https://\<hostname\>/api/v3/").

+* `every`: *Optional* If set to `true`, it will override the `check` step so every pull request can be iterated through, without relying on a status being on it.
+This feature should only be used in concourse version 1.2.x and higher and the [`version: every`](http://concourse.ci/get-step.html#get-version).

 ## Behavior

 ### `check`: Check for new pull requests